Archived - Your Tax Dollar: 2012–2013 Fiscal Year

 Canada Revenue Agency

-And third, expenses of the Canada Revenue Agency, which administers the federal tax system (and also collects taxes for all provinces except Quebec) totaled $7.9 billion, or roughly 3 cents of each tax dollar spent.
+And third, expenses of the Canada Revenue Agency, which administers the federal tax system (and also collects taxes for all provinces except Quebec) totaled $7.7 billion, or close to 3 cents of each tax dollar spent.

-A further $32.3 billion—12 cents of each tax dollar— was spent on the operations of the other federal departments and agencies.
+A further $33.4 billion—12 cents of each tax dollar—was spent on the operations of the other federal departments and agencies.

 These included major departments such as:

 - Environment Canada

 - Department of Justice

 Funding also went to federal agencies such as the Canadian Food Inspection Agency, Parks Canada and the Canadian International Development Agency.

 Paying for Parliament